caiya-z/Intro_to_Machine_Learning/README.md

-# Intro_to_Machine_Learning
+# Intro_to_Machine_Learning Course Practices
-Some implementations in basic topics like linear regression,
+Some implementations in basic topics